mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

 - The VM "Network Adapter" should be assigned to ocp
 - Thin Provision hard disks except the install node.
 - Have IP addresses assigned to each of the vm (DNS & DHCP already configured)
-- Only turn on the install node, check if proper IP address is assigned
+- Only turn on the install node and load balancer until all the configs are done, check if proper IP address is assigned.
+If not
   - Is the mac address correct?
-  - Is the Network adapter set to OCP
+  - Is the Network adapter set to OCP (Common mistake)
   - Was there anything wrong with configuring DNS and DHCP server (Talk with [Alec](https://ibm-cloud.slack.com/team/WCBLF8SRZ) or [Victor](https://ibm-cloud.slack.com/team/W3H1D4WAV))
 - Ability to SSH into the install node as admin.
-(TODO: is it safe to update and upgrade install node)
+Although it is possible to use the Web Console in vSphere, I **strongly** recommend using ssh unless someone wants to type a lot as Web Console doesn't support copy-paste

 ## Common mistakes